kartoza/crowdpinion/README.md

 ## Quick Installation Guide

 For deployment we use [docker](http://docker.com) so you need to have docker running on the host.
-Crowdpinion is a django app so it will help if you have some knowledge of running a django site.
+CrowdPinion is a django app so it will help if you have some knowledge of running a django site.

 ```